 Charcot-Marie-Tooth (CMT) is an inherited disorder that affects the peripheral nerves.
 There are more than 90 varieties of CMT, each caused by a different gene mutation.
 The various forms of CMT affect nearly 3 million people around the world.
 The Charcot-Marie-Tooth Association is working to create a world free from CMT.
 They support the development of new medications to treat the condition, work to improve the quality of life of people with CMT and hope to ultimately discover a cure for the condition.

-The National Center for Complementary and Integrative Health doesn’t focus specifically on neuropathy.
+The National Center for Complementary and Integrative Health doesn't focus specifically on neuropathy.
 It is a government agency that conducts research on the various medical practices, products and systems that are not part of conventional medicine.
-Its website provides comprehensive information on complementary and alternative medicine, including alternative neuropathy treatments.
+Its website provides comprehensive information on complementary and alternative medicine, including vitamins and herbs for nerve pain.

 Hereditary Neuropathy Foundation